Three-dimensional Alexandrov spaces with local isometric circle actions: Local circle actions

 \section{Local circle actions}

 Let $X$ be a closed, connected Alexandrov $3$-space.
 We say that $X$ admits an \emph{isometric local $S^1$-action} if it can be decomposed into (possibly degenerate) disjoint, simple, closed curves each having a tubular neighborhood which admits an effective, isometric $S^1$-action (with respect to the restricted metric) whose orbits are the curves of the decomposition.
+Here, by \textit{a tubular neighborhood} of a subset $A\subseteq X$, we mean an $\varepsilon$-neighborhood of $A$ for some small $\varepsilon>0$.
 We call each element of the decomposition into curves of $X$ a \emph{fiber} and $X^{*}$ the \emph{fiber space} of the local $S^1$-action.
 The \emph{fiber map} $\mathsf{p}:X\rightarrow X^*$ is defined as the map that coincides with the orbit maps of the circle actions on each of the neighborhoods of the decomposition of the local $S^1$-action.
+We point out that, as opposed to the manifold case, a sufficiently small tubular neighborhood of a fiber may not be homeomorphic to a disk-bundle over the fiber.
+This is the case, for example, when the fiber is a topologically singular point $x\in X$ (corresponding to a so-called \emph{$SF$-fiber}, defined below): a small tubular neighborhood of $x$ is a cone over $\RP^2$ and corresponds to the preimage (under the fiber map) of a small neighborhood of $x^*$ in the fiber space.
+More generally, it follows from the definition of a local circle action that a small tubular neighborhood of a fiber is a union of curves which are elements of the decomposition of $X$.
+In other words, a small tubular neighborhood of a fiber is the preimage of a neighborhood of a point in the fiber space.

 Following Orlik, Raymond \cite{OR2}, and Fintushel \cite{F}, we will study the structure of the fiber space, the types of fibers that can arise and compare them to the manifold case.